free office software

 Free audio & video – downloads

-As well as a free sound recording program to banish Windows' Sound Recorder forever, there are ways to organise your MP3 collection, an alternative media player which'll play almost any format, and a clever converter which lets you play any video you like on your iPhone (or iPod, if you've still got one of those...).
+As well as a free sound recording program to banish Windows' Voice Recorder, there are ways to organise your MP3 collection, an alternative media player which'll play almost any format, and a clever converter which lets you play any video you like on your iPhone or iPad (or even your iPod, if you've still got one of those).

 GarageBand